Charge-$4e$ superconductor with parafermionic vortices: A path to universal topological quantum computation: Universal quantum computation from vortex braiding and measurement

 As illustrated in Fig.~\ref{fig:illustration}, the key physics underlying this design is that the winding of $\sigma$ around an Abelian anyon induces a transmutation $a \leftrightarrow \bar{a}$, thereby rotating the $|1\rangle,|2\rangle$ states of the ancilla qutrit.
 The corresponding unitary operation has a peculiar feature that it can be diagonalized in the basis $|0\rangle,|\pm\rangle\equiv ( |1\rangle\pm |2\rangle) /\sqrt{2}$ with distinct eigenvalues for $|\pm\rangle$.
 This feature allows one to collapse any initial state within the span$\{|1\rangle, |2\rangle\}$ subspace onto $\ket{+}$ or $\ket{-}$ through repeated interferometry measurements with post-selection.
 A slightly more complex probing path further allows arbitrary qutrit initial states outside of span$\{|1\rangle, |2\rangle\}$ (App.~\ref{app:magicstate}).
 Since $\ket{+}$ and $\ket{-}$ are both non-stabilizer qutrit states, this protocol provides an efficient and topological way of preparing ancilla qutrits for magic state injection~\footnote{A somewhat similar gate set was recently realized on a quantum processor for $D(S_3)$, the quantum double of the group $S_3$.
 There is a deep relation between these theories.
-For instance, $D(S_3)=\left [ SU(2)_4\times SU(2)_{-4}\right ]/\mathbb{Z}_2$~ \cite{LeoExpt,LeoTheory}}.
-We therefore conclude that our non-Abelian $4e$ TSC is sufficient for universal quantum computation in a topologically robust way (see App.~\ref{app:goldstone} for a discussion on the effects of the phase mode).
+For instance, $D(S_3)=\left [ SU(2)_4\times SU(2)_{-4}\right ]/\mathbb{Z}_2$~\cite{LeoExpt,LeoTheory}}.
+We therefore conclude that our non-Abelian $4e$ TSC is sufficient for universal quantum computation in a topologically robust way.

+The preceding protocol works in an ideal limit where the vortices move adiabatically in a noiseless environment at zero temperature.
+In a realistic setup, all of these assumptions need to be relaxed.
+While a complete treatment of all decoherence channels is beyond the scope of this work, we analyze two of the most prominent channels in TSC-based platforms.

+The first channel is quasiparticle poisoning due to gapped excitations outside the logical subspace.
+Such poisoning events can originate from excited quasiparticles intrinsic to the system or injection of electrons from the environment.
+Excitations intrinsic to the system can be exponentially suppressed so long as the temperature is much smaller than the excitation gap.
+However, particle injection from the environment (e.g. the lead) is less controlled.
+Notably, in the Majorana platform, a local electron from the environment can flip the parity sector of the Majorana qubit and cause logical errors.
+In contrast, our $4e$ TSC is robust against this kind of poisoning.
+Specifically, since $1$ and $2$ are deconfined anyons, the injection of external electrons/Cooper pairs does not change the outcome of various braiding/fusion operations in our protocol.
+Thus, unlike Majorana based platforms, this system is not susceptible to environment-induced quasiparticle poisoning.